On-Demand Streaming App Development: How to Build a Mobile or Web Application

-The connection plays a significant role in online streaming services — it impacts the quality, the speed of loading, and so on.
+Internet connection plays a significant role in online streaming services — it impacts the quality, the speed of loading, and so on.

-If the speed isn’t enough, the loading can take ages which isn’t good for the user experience.
+If the speed isn’t fast enough, the loading can take ages which isn’t good for the user experience.

-Thus, to prevent such an inconvenience, you should offer various quality options (from 360p to 4K is quite a wide range) and don’t load the connection with unnecessary requests.
+Thus, to prevent such an inconvenience, you should offer various quality options (from 360p to 4K is quite a wide range).
+And don’t load the connection with unnecessary requests.

 The minimum internet speed needed for broadcasting definition movies is 2 megabits per second (Mb/s).